Oliems/wg-pihole-docker/README.md

 - Create a new user with `useradd -m username` and set a password for this user with `passwd username`.
 - Add the newly created user to the `sudo` group with `adduser username sudo`.
 - Use `su username` to connect as the user you have just created.
 - By default Debian does not use `bash`, which means you won't have tab completion or syntax colouring.
-To remedy that use `chsh -s /bin/bash` then log out and log back in with `exit` and then `su username`.
+To remedy that, use `chsh -s /bin/bash` then log out and log back in with `exit` and then `su username`.
-- In you home directory create a `.ssh` folder as well as a file named `authorized_keys` in it with `mkdir ~/.ssh && touch ~/.ssh/authorized_keys`.
+- In you home directory create a `.ssh` folder as well as a file named `authorized_keys` with `mkdir ~/.ssh && touch ~/.ssh/authorized_keys`.

 ## Configuring SSH

 - On your computer, go into you `.ssh` folder with `cd ~/.ssh`.
 If the folder does not exist create it using `mkdir ~/.ssh`.
-- Use `ssh-keygen -t rsa -b 4096` to generate a key pair.
+- Use `ssh-keygen -t rsa -b 4096` to generate an SSH key pair.
 It is recommended that you name the key so that you can keep track of them.
-- You need to copy the public key you have just created to your server.
+- You need to copy the public key that you have just created to your server.
 To do that use `scp yourkey.pub username@serverip:`.
 Do not forget the `:` at the end.
-- In order to be able to connect to the server using your SSH key, you need to add it to the `authorized_keys` file using `cat yourkey.pub >> .ssh/authorized_keys`.
+- To be able to connect to the server using your SSH key, you need to add it to the `authorized_keys` file using `cat yourkey.pub >> .ssh/authorized_keys`.
 You can then delete the public key from the server using `rm yourkey.pub`.
 - Make a copy of the `sshd_config` with `sudo cp /etc/ssh/sshd_config /root/`.
-- Then need to edit the content of the SSH daemon configuration using `sudo nano /etc/ssh/sshd_config`.
+- Edit the content of the SSH daemon configuration using `sudo nano /etc/ssh/sshd_config`.
-- A configuration example with sane defaults can be found in wg-pihole-docker/example-sshd_config.
+- A configuration example can be found in wg-pihole-docker/example-sshd_config.
+You might want to change the default SSH port.
-- Once you have made changes in the `sshd_config` file restart the daemon using `sudo systemctl restart sshd`.
+- Once you have made changes in the `sshd_config` file, restart the daemon using `sudo systemctl restart sshd`.
 If you have changed the SSH port, make sure to change the firewall rules accordingly before you log off.
 - From now on, in order to log back into your server you will have to use the following command `ssh -2 -i ~/.ssh/yourkey username@serverip -p portnumber`.

 ## Configuring the firewall

 - Install git with `sudo apt-get install git`
 - Clone this repository with `git clone https://github.com/Oliems/wg-pihole-docker.git`
 - Read, make changes if needed and then run the firewall script with `sudo bash firewall-config.sh`.
 Note that this script will erase all `iptables` rules and chains and replace them.
-If you run this script after the installation of Docker, you will need to run `service docker restart` in order to re-install the rules and chains Docker needs to run properly.
+If you run this script after the installation of Docker, you will need to run `service docker restart` in order to re-install the rules and chains Docker needs in order to run properly.
 - By default, `iptables` rules are reset after a reboot.
 In order to restore them automatically you will need to install the package `iptables-persistent` with `sudo apt-get install iptables-persistent`.
 The installer will ask you if you want to save your current IPv4 and IPv6 rules, select `Yes` for both.
 If you were to make changes to the rules and want to save them again, use `sudo iptables-save > /etc/iptables/rules.v4` and/or or `sudo ip6tables-save > /etc/iptables/rules.v6`.
 You can also use `sudo netfilter-persistent save` to save both files at once and `sudo netfilter-persistent reload` to restore back to how they were last time you saved them.

 ## Installing Docker and Docker-compose

+### Docker

 The following instruction are taken from https://docs.docker.com/engine/install/debian/, go to this page for more details.